 - HCS 423 is a pre-requisite for HCS 422.

-- HCS 497 and HCS 498 are to be taken concurrently following completion of all ASAP courses (and stats) with a grade of "C" or better, an overall GPA of 2.5, and program coordinator's permission.
+- HCS 497 and HCS 498 are to be taken concurrently following a passing stats grade, completion of all ASAP courses with a grade of "C" or better, an overall GPA of 2.5, and program coordinator's permission.

 Electives (40 credits)